MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/static-tools-and-codeql.md

 ### Can I run the DVL generation on [Visual Studio solutions](link needed)?

-No, has to be run at the project level
+No, the DVL generation must be run at the project level and cannot be run on Visual Stuido solutions.

 ### False Positives?